mordauntfamilyhistory.com

 • Jane Mordaunt married Sir James Reynolds of Bumpstede, Essex at Little Massingham in June 1620

-• Anne Mordaunt (1596 - 16th October 1631) married Thomas Clere (1580 - 1621) of Pontney, Norfolk at Bumpsted Helion, Essex, on 28th November 1620.
+• Anne Mordaunt (1596 - 16th October 1631) married Thomas Cleere (1580 - 1621) of Pontney, Norfolk at Bumpsted Helion, Essex, on 28th November 1620.
 She is buried in Grimston, Norfolk, curiously not with her husband.
 (With thanks to a Bradley family webpage for additional information)

 As yet, unplaced Mordaunts

-• Sir(?)
-Philip Mordaunt, aged about 27 years-old, shot himself in the head.
-This was clearly a well known event in its time, being refered to by Voltaire, Goldsmith and a 1835 medical textbook on diseases of the mind written in Pennsylvania.
-Described by Voltaire as a cousin-german to Charles, the 3rd Earl of Peterborough, this places him in time anywhere from 1690 - 1735.
-Curiously, I have been unable to place him in any family tree.
+Described by Voltaire as a cousin-german (today we would say first cousin) to Charles, the 3rd Earl of Peterborough, this places him in time anywhere from 1670 - 1740 but Earl Charles did not have any male Mordaunt cousins.
+I have been unable to place him in any family tree.

 • Osmond Mordaunt and his wife Barbara informed on the beneficiaries of a bequest as recorded on 2nd November 1743 and were able to take half of the money for themselves: